-This wing is established to form partnerships with global retail brands and corporate houses to fulfill demand for women to develop and sell textile and handicraft to retail brands or provide data entry or classification services to corporate houses.
+This wing is established to form partnerships with global retail brands and corporate houses to fulfill the demand for women to develop and sell textile and handicraft to retail brands or provide data entry or classification services to corporate houses.

 please reach out to us at email@example.com with the subject line as ‘Corporate Partner’

-While there are 10,000 skill development centers in India, thanks to Skill India initiative and National Skill Development Corporation, Giri foundation will be focused on skills wherein demand can be scaled and is relevant to market conditions like:
+While there are 10,000 skill development centers in India, thanks to the Skill India initiative and National Skill Development Corporation, Giri foundation will be focused on skills wherein demand can be scaled and is relevant to market conditions like:

 Data Entry / Classification

-India is a big hub of english speaking population with average proficiency.
+India is a big hub of English-speaking population with average proficiency.
 There is a huge untapped market of women sitting at home who are proficient in English, have mobile phones with internet, and can take data entry / classification jobs to supplement a workforce or create new data-sets for the world of machine learning and artificial intelligence.
-Google Maps utilized thousands of women in Hyderabad to tag locations and streets on maps, why not scale it nationally.
+Google Maps utilized thousands of women in Hyderabad to tag locations and streets on maps; why not scale it nationally.

-Mudra Yojana, an initiative by the Government of India, helps provide zero or low collateral loans to non-corporate non-farm small/micro enterprises.
+Mudra Yojana, an initiative by the Government of India, helps provide zero or low collateral loans to non-corporate non-farm small/micro-enterprises.
 With over 59 million loans sanctioned with a total principal amount of $42 Billion in 2019, this initiative is a success.
-There are three kinds of loans depending on the stage of growth of that enterprise ranging from INR 0 - 50,000 as start-up capital, INR 50,000 - 5,00,000 for asset capital and 5,00,000 to 10,00,000 for growth capital.
+There are three kinds of loans depending on the stage of growth of that enterprise ranging from INR 0 - 50,000 as start-up capital, INR 50,000 - 5,00,000 for asset capital, and 5,00,000 to 10,00,000 for growth capital.